damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 As part of our hiring process we may ask applicants to provide us with one or more references to contact.
 These reference calls are typically be done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/) or the hiring manager for that specific vacancy following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).
+At minimum two reference calls should be done before an offer is extended; one to a manager, the other to a colleague.
+Reference calls can be done as soon as the applicant has completed the manager interview.

 ## Getting Contracts Ready, Reviewed, and Signed<a name="prep-contracts"></a>